oasisprotocol/sapphire-paratime/clients/js/README.md

 # Sapphire ParaTime Compat Lib

-[@oasisprotocol/sapphire-paratime] makes it easy to port your dapp to the [Sapphire ParaTime] by wrapping your existing `ethers.Provider`/`window.ethereum`/`web3.providers.*`.
+[@oasisprotocol/sapphire-paratime] makes it easy to port your dapp to the [Sapphire ParaTime] by wrapping your existing `ethers.Provider`/`window.ethereum`.
 Once you wrap your provider, you can use Sapphire just like you would use Ethereum.

 [@oasisprotocol/sapphire-paratime]: https://www.npmjs.com/package/@oasisprotocol/sapphire-paratime
 [sapphire paratime]: https://docs.oasis.io/dapp/sapphire/

-_If your dapp doesn't port in under 10 minutes, it's a bug!_
+_If your dapp doesn't port in under 10 minutes, it's a bug!_<br />
-If you have more than a little trouble, please file an issue.
+If you have more than a little trouble, please file an issue.<br />
 There should be _no_ reason _not_ to use the Sapphire ParaTime!

 ## Usage